42Wor/chat-M/README.md

 ## Getting Started

-To run this project, you'll need to install the dependencies listed in `requirements.txt`.
-Then, run the Python application using `python main.py`.
+To run this project, you'll need to install the dependencies listed in `pip install -r requirements.txt`.
+Then, run the Python application using `python3 main.py`.